-FOR MORE INFORMATION, CONTACT THE AUTOMOTIVE TECHNOLOGY DEPARTMENT IN THE WHITNEY APPLIED TECHNOLOGY CENTER, ROOM W176, (315) 498-7200 automotive service field.
+FOR MORE INFORMATION, CONTACT THE AUTOMOTIVE TECHNOLOGY DEPARTMENT IN THE WHITNEY APPLIED TECHNOLOGY CENTER, ROOM W176, (315) 498-7200

+ATC 103 Automotive Fundamentals (4) Provides a foundation for students entering the automotive service field.
 It prepares the student with shop and tool safety, basic automotive maintenance procedures and pre-delivery inspection procedures.
 The internal combustion engine and related components are introduced in this course.
 Three class hours, and three-hour lab.
 Prerequisite: MAT 114 or Permission of Instructor.